pavlo-myskov/word-wheel/README.md

 ### Game Menu
   The game menu includes two buttons (`Topics` and `Rules`) and was implemented in such a way that the user can read the game instructions/rules and select the topic of words which is an integral part of the game.
-  The nav menu located on the top right corner of the game page for convenient user access.
-The menu buttons respond to mouse hover and change text color to brighter to give user feedback.
+  The nav menu is located on the top right corner of the game page for convenient user access.
+The menu buttons respond to mouse hover and change the text color to brighter to give user feedback.
 Also, if the user tries to start the game but the topic has not yet been selected, the `Topics` button is temporarily highlighted.

   Menu|Highlighted Menu
   |-|-|